TAR PU VILLAGE, Shan State, Myanmar (Reuters) - In Myanmar’s new war on drugs, meet the weapon of mass destruction: the weed-whacker.

 “Every year the international community spends millions of dollars (on anti-narcotics initiatives) in countries like Afghanistan and Colombia, and the outcome is not satisfactory,” Sit Aye, senior legal advisor to President Thein Sein, said in an interview.
 “Here, with international assistance, we guarantee to wipe out the opium problem by 2014.”

 It is an ambitious goal.
 Police, soldiers and villagers armed with sticks and weed-whackers have destroyed 21,256 hectares (52,525 acres) of poppy fields since September, more than triple the area eradicated during the previous growing season, according to Myanmar’s Central Committee for Drug Abuse Control (CCDAC).
-This has potentially prevented almost 30 tonnes of heroin, opium’s most notorious derivative, from hitting the world market, according to calculations based on UNODC statistics.
+This has potentially prevented almost 30 tons of heroin, opium’s most notorious derivative, from hitting the world market, according to calculations based on UNODC statistics.

 But opium had been harvested from some poppies before they were destroyed, Reuters found.
 And while more poppy is being destroyed, more is also being grown: the total area under cultivation will likely rise by about 10 percent between 2011 and 2012, the UNODC estimated.
 This suggests that, with or without foreign assistance, Myanmar’s three-year target is unrealistic.